KauanAg-devs/gmailandLinkedin-bot/README.md

 <b>Send 100 connection requests in 15 minutes with one click, automatically add custom connect message with person's name included!</b>

+<b>20 October 2023 upgrade:</b>

+• outdated `cookie` files with entire `auth` folder are deleted automatically, and a standard login procedure with a username and password starts;

 <b>24 September 2023 upgrade:</b>

 • if a message recepeient's name is too long, shortens it to fit the LinkedIn limit of 300 characters per message.